SiddharthShyniben/community-health/templates/README.md

 ### Prerequisites

 <!--
-Make sure to link to the resource needed
+Make sure to link to the resource needed.
 -->
 You need to have X and Y installed.
-Also, your project must X, Y and Z.
+Also, your project must be X, Y, and Z.

 ### Installing